Meet The Cairn Terrier

 While cairn terriers are small dogs (16 pounds) they do not have any of the negative behaviors often associated with "little dogs".
 They are not yappy dogs.
 My cairns only bark when playing and when shouting threats to passing coyotes.

 Can cairns live with other animals?
 Absolutely.
-Its a matter of introducing them young.
+It's a matter of introducing them young.
 I have raised numerous cairns to live with free roaming chickens and sheep.
 Many of my cairns live in homes with cats and birds.
 But understand the prey drive in cairns can be quite high, so early introducion and firmness is important.
-Remember, the origins of the cairn are as a farm dog.
+Remember, the origins of the cairn are as a farm dog - but also as a determined and game vermin killing dog.

 Cairns do have a strong desire to find and kill rodents, so expect them to try and kill squirrels, rabbits and such if not specifically trained not to.